-Intention: Promoting the development of flexibility, problem solving, planning and organization

-Level of the game: II
+Intention: Promoting the development of flexibility, problem solving, planning and organization Game used: El Plan: the adventure of enterprise Level of the game: Dynamic: Individual Modified variables: Number of turns and sorting of the decks

-Dynamic: Individual

-Modified variables: Number of turns and sorting of the decks

 We challenged ourselves as a team to repurpose the game so that the experience emphasized the development of flexibility, problem solving, planning and organization.
 To achieve this, we decided to modify the structure of the fundamental elements of the game, by shortening the number of turns to 6 (originally there are 12) and fixing the order of the decks, both investments and events.